-Oregon's Adopt-a-Lek Program - A Greater Sage-grouse Conservation Volunteer Program by Kelly Hazen, Newsletter Writer dance for about an hour at dawn and dusk from February to April.
+Oregon's Adopt-a-Lek Program - A Greater Sage-grouse Conservation Volunteer Program dance for about an hour at dawn and dusk from February to April.
 The smaller female greater sage-grouse tour the lek display arena looking for the fittest male who occupies the center of the lek.
 These grouse return to the same lek location year after year.